Hunter-Toohey/OT-Sim-S7/README.md

 docker run -it --rm --name ot-test ot-sim hivemind Procfile.single
 ```

+> You can edit the Procfile to use different devices.
+Devices 3 and 4 use S7comm.
 > You can also run a multi-device configuration, where one device acts as a DNP3
 > outstation to the Modbus client gateway by using `Procfile.multi` instead of
 > `Procfile.single` above.
 In this configuration, when you send the DNP3 CROB